-- Prometheus’s dimensional model has metrics with metrics name and tags so that storage, graphs, and alerts are taken care of by the application.
+- The dimensional model of Prometheus includes metrics with names and tags so that the application can handle storage, graphing, and alarms.
 Tags are not present in Nagios, and they do not need alerts.
-Storage space is not offered in Nagios, and few plugins are offered to store the visualization models.

-- The infrastructure and working of Nagios are different when compared to Prometheus.
-It is a legacy infrastructure based on IT and focuses more on networking, servers, and also to monitor the application.
-Prometheus works to monitor the applications run within Kubernetes, and more focus is given to the data.
+- It is a legacy infrastructure based on IT and focuses more on networking, servers, and monitoring the application.

-- Grouping, rerouting, and duplication is done in Prometheus after the alerts, while these options are not available in Nagios.
-Nagios has some scripts to do the plugins and to provide alerts if needed.
+- Nagios has some scripts to do the plugins and to provide alerts if needed.

 Comparison Table of Prometheus vs Nagios